 We have specific groups in Year 9 and Year 10 who are the focus of intense support with the development on their literacy skills, which it is hoped will impact on their achievement across the curriculum.
-We have appointed a literacy coordinator who advises on literacy issues across the curriculum.
+The Head of School acts as the literacy co-ordinator we also have an academic mentor (literacy).